AbenezerMamo/Career-Choices-Questionnaire/README.md

 # Career Choices Questionnaire

-The topic of career choices isn't one that ends at the start of high school and that's an important point to begin with.

-I had an odd dream today and it kind of touched on this topic.
-Why I'm having dreams to prepare and educate today's youth, I'll point you to boredom and solitude.

-It went something like this:

 1. Me - What am I good at or interested in
 2. You - What do you need from me and how can I best align my stewardship with fulfillment
 3. The world - What do I and you have that the world lacks or what have I understood about myself and those in my immediate surrounding that I served that could scale to the masses

-That was of course a dream and it ended with me deciding to be a counselor at a small school in the mountains in the middle of no where.
-Give or take some existential romance debacles and beautiful water with my eyes twinkling upon discovering kayaking, it was rather mundane.
-I do have however have my own developed thoughts on the topic of figuring out what you wanna do in life.
-Without further ado...

 ### Understanding myself